Hyp-ed/hyped-2018/README.md

 * Never push into `develop` or `master` branch.
 Make a pull request.

     _Why:_
     > It notifies team members that they have completed a feature.
-It also enables easy reviews of the code.
+It also enables and enforces easy code reviews.

-* Update your local `develop` branch and do a rebase before pushing your feature and making a pull request.

-    _Why:_
-    > Rebasing will merge in the requested branch (`master` or `develop`) and apply the commits that you have made locally to the top of the history without creating a merge commit (assuming there were no conflicts).
-Resulting in a nice and clean history.
-[Read more ...](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

-* Resolve potential conflicts while rebasing and before making a pull request.
 * Delete local and remote feature branches after merging.

     _Why:_
     > It will clutter up your list of branches with dead branches.
 It insures you only ever merge the branch back into (`master` or `develop`) once.
 Feature branches should only exist while the work is still in progress.

 * Before making a pull request, make sure your feature branch builds successfully and passes all tests (including code style checks).

-    _Why:_
-    > You are about to add your code to a stable branch.
-If your feature-branch tests fail, there is a high chance that your destination branch build will fail too.
-Additionally, you need to apply code style check before making a pull request.
-It aids readability and reduces the chance of formatting fixes being mingled in with actual changes.

-* Protect your `develop` and `master` branch.

-    _Why:_
-    > It protects your production-ready branches from receiving unexpected and irreversible changes.
-Read more on [Github](https://help.github.com/articles/about-protected-branches/) and [Bitbucket](https://confluence.atlassian.com/bitbucketserver/using-branch-permissions-776639807.html)

 * Write good commit messages.
 Write in imperative mood style and capitalise the messages.

+    >You are welcome to use `git commit` without the `-m "<message>"` flag.
+This will bring up a text editor (likely nano or vim so make sure you know how to use those first).
+You can write your short commit message on the first line and then a longer description on the next line.
+The longer description should explain _why_ you did what you did and should be phrased as if it was an email.
+Don't use this for small and obvious commits.

+    ## Do **NOT**
+* Force push (`git push -f`)
+* Squash branches

     ## Getting started
+    ### Everyday workflow

-* Checkout a new feature branch.
-The prefix of the branch should be the standard abbreviation of your subteam (nav, state, etc.)
+* Checkout a feature branch.
     ```sh
-    git checkout -b <subteam_feature>
+    git checkout <subteam-feature>
     ```
 * Make changes.
     ```sh